omahs/docs-36/docs/tutorials/build-first-react.md

 reportWebVitals();
 ```

-4. After that you will be able to iteract with the Nevermined ecosystem.
+4. After that you will be able to interact with the Nevermined ecosystem.
 List did assets deployed updating your `App.tsx`

 ```tsx
 import { AssetService } from '@nevermined-io/catalog'